 Both are widely used in other applications propylene glycol is used to make theatre fog. it is mildly irritant to the airway but doesn’t seem to have any lasting long-term effects.

 Glycerol, likewise, is widely used in foods.

 And again there’s no evidence or reason to expect that it will have a significant long-term effect on the airway.

 There have been stories about breathing in other people’s electronic cigarette vapour being harmful but I’ve not seen any evidence that breathing in vapour is harmful to people.

-There is evidence that if you room with somebody using one of these products that there is nicotine and perhaps other chemicals in the atmosphere around you but at tiny levels.
+There is evidence that if a room with somebody using one of these products that there is nicotine and perhaps other chemicals in the atmosphere around you but at tiny levels.

 Levels low enough not to be concerned by at all.
-It’s not anything like secondhand smoke the combustion caused by tobacco we know releases particles and other compounds into the air which really are harmful to people who are besides somebody who’s smoking.
+It’s not anything like second-hand smoke the combustion caused by tobacco we know releases particles and other compounds into the air which really is harmful to people who are beside somebody who’s smoking.

 That’s not the case with vaping.
 It’s much more, in my mind, a matter of courtesy.
 I think if you’re in an enclosed space and somebody’s breathing out clouds of vapour that’s just unpleasant and it’s intrusive and it’s discourteous.

 But, equally, I’ve been in public places where people have been using electronic cigarettes sitting opposite me on the train, for example, with no cloud of vapour when they exhale and I can’t distinguish the difference between that and them perhaps inhaling from a reliever inhaler for asthma.

 I mean the press has had a field day with e-cigarettes